InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 - equipment comes from the payload receiver per spectrum
 - bad spectra are discarded selectively when possible
 - the whole file only fails when no valid spectra remain
+- structured appAnalise `ReadTimeout` replies freeze the processing task instead of trashing the artifact or retrying automatically forever

 ## Dependencies